flawnson/flawnson.github.io/docs/_drafts/Compositions.md

 # Preamble
 Some of my earliest memories is deeply connected to music.
 My parents were believers in the "Classical music makes babies smart" school of thought, so I distinctly remember falling asleep to the delicate strings of Mozart and his contemporaries.
-To this day I often use music and ASMR to cure the occasional bout of insomnia.
+To this day I often use music, ambience, and ASMR to cure the occasional bout of insomnia.

 I started playing piano when I was young, around age 4.
 Back then I was more interested in Lego than music, so my mum would often have to drag me to the piano to sit and watch me practice.